Very-Bad-Goose/Senior-Project/README.md

 ## Summary
 TechTutor, developed by the Byte Brigade team, is a Python-based project leveraging PyTorch for machine learning tasks.
-The primary objective of TechTutor is to simplify the process of grading students' homework by employing machine learning algorithms to analyze images submitted by students.
-The graded assignments are then conveniently uploaded to Google Drive for teachers' review.
-The grading process is facilitated by the input of a grading key by the teacher, which the program utilizes to assess and score the homework assignments.
+The primary objective of TechTutor is to ease the burden of grading students' homework by employing machine learning algorithms to analyze images submitted by students.
+The machine learning algorithms meticulously crop the image into "objects" it detects.
+These cropped images are fed into handwriting and number recognition models that will read the desired information and compare to a spreadsheet of correct data.
+The assignments are then given a grade corresponding to the correctness of this data.
+The grading process is facilitated by the input of the number of pages per activity packet and the google sheet url given in the UI as seen below.